jlpteaching/ECS201A/syllabus/syllabus.rst

 ~~~~~~~~

 In this class we'll be closely following `Computer Architecture: A Quantitative Approach`_ by J. L. Hennessy and D. A. Patterson.
-You can find the book at the `university bookstore`_ or online.
+You can find the book at the `university bookstore`_ or through various sites online.
 This is a great book.
 It's easy to read and very thorough.
 Every computer architect should have a copy!